Get a GitHub account

 Which account should I use?

-If you have an existing GitHub account, just use that.
+If you have an existing GitHub account, use that account, and register it using the instructions below.

 If you really want to create a new account for work you can, but we generally don’t recommend it.
 It creates more work for you to keep SSH keys separated, and using your normal GitHub account ensures that your open source contributions are connected to your main GitHub identity, even after you’ve left Google.